mdjc/orders-validator/README.md

  - Malformed records will be ignored and logged as errors
  - Well-formed records will be processed as valid or invalid
  #### A well-formed record
-  - Includes seven 7 commas
+  - Every field will be separated by a comma
-  - Any field may be null
+  - String fields may be empty: broker, type, symbol, side
   - Numeric fields like quantity, price, sequence will be valid numbers
   - Timestamp will be formatted as follows MM/d/yyyy HH:mm:ss.
 A 24 hours format is being used
+  - expected fields order: Time stamp,broker,sequence id,type,Symbol,Quantity,Price,Side

   Sample csv input file:
   ```